Cut food waste with this clever tip on how to make berries last longer. You’ll never find a mushy strawberry lingering in your fridge again!

-While we’re still in blackberry season, I thought I’d share with you a great tip to help extend make berries last longer in the fridge before going off.
+As blackberries are in season in September, I thought I’d share with you a great tip to help make berries last longer in the fridge.
 Not just blackberries, but raspberries, strawberries, blueberries, and any other berry you can care to think of.
-This is especially great if you’ve picked more blackberries than you can eat or have some left over from making delicious jam!
+This is especially great if you’ve picked more blackberries than you can eat – something I’m prone to do when I’m foraging.

-The secret to make berries last longer is quite surprising – vinegar!
-I love using vinegar as a great chemical free cleaner, but who would have guessed that using vinegar can help your berries to last longer in the fridge?
+The secret to longer-lasting berries is quite surprising – vinegar!
+I love using vinegar as a great chemical-free cleaner.
+However, who would have guessed that using vinegar can help fruit last longer in the fridge?

 How to Make Berries Last Longer

-Cooks Illustrated say that the vinegar wash acts as an antiseptic agent – helping to remove any spores or bacteria on the surface of the fruit that can cause mould.
-I think the act of completely drying the fruit may also play a factor in extending their life as well, as I’ve found that washing berries without then drying them before storing them always speeds up the rotting process.
+This method works because the vinegar wash acts as an antiseptic agent – helping to remove any spores or bacteria on the surface of the fruit that can cause mould.

 Will you be trying this?
 Let me know how you get on!